bluesky-social/bsky-docs/docs/tutorials/viewing-feeds.md

 Feeds are lists of posts, paginated by cursors.
 Bluesky has a few types of feeds:

-- timelines — the default chronological feed of posts from users the authenticated user follows
+- **timelines**: the default chronological feed of posts from users the authenticated user follows
-- feed generators — "custom" feeds made by users and organiziations
+- **feed generators**: custom feeds made by users and organiziations
-- author feeds — a feed of posts by a single author
+- **author feeds**: a feed of posts by a single author

 ## Viewing a user's timeline